 Another option you could consider would be staying in a hostel.
 While I don’t think hostels are super family friendly, if you are traveling along with a partner or friend, you could make it work.

 Hostels are dormitory-style accommodations which allow you to rent a bed and share common areas like the bathroom and kitchen with other travelers.
 If you’re going to spend most of your time out, staying in a hostel is a much cheaper solution than a hotel.
+Don’t forget your cooler from Survival Cooking List of Best Coolers when you go out!

 You can go to Hostel.com to view rates and accommodations near your next destination.